secure-foundations/everquic-dafny/README.md

 ### Extracted code from miTLS, mipki, everquic

-Can be found in their respective directories:
+Can be found in their respective directories.
+The original code can be found in:

 [miTLS](https://github.com/project-everest/mitls-fstar)